 This is important because falls are a leading cause of loss of independence or the need to move to assisted living.

-We found a free 12 minute video that helps seniors improve their balance with 2 useful balance exercises for seniors to do at home.
+We found a free 12 minute video that helps seniors improve their balance with two functional balance exercises for seniors to do at home.

-In the video, physical therapists Bob and Brad clearly demonstrate how to do these exercises and explain how to make them less or more challenging as needed to suit your older adult’s abilities.
+In the video, physical therapists Bob and Brad clearly demonstrate how to perform these exercises and explain how to make them more or less challenging as needed to suit your older adult’s abilities.

 With regular practice, these simple exercises increase balance and reduce fall risk – keeping your older adult as independent as possible.